-Your annual report will entail drafting informed responses to specific prompts in the CampusLabs, our University’s assessment management system.
+Your annual report will entail drafting informed responses to specific prompts in the CampusLabs web portal, our University’s assessment management system.
 Prompts ask Assessment Liaisons to list a program’s learning outcomes, to detail where the outcomes are published, to detail evidence and who interprets the evidence, and to summarize results among other questions.

 - Do I need to submit just one Annual Report for my entire department/program?

 A separate Annual Report is due for each graduate and undergraduate degree program (major) in your department/program.
 At this time, there’s no need to submit documentation for minors.

 - OK, so I have submitted my information for the Annual Report.
 Is that the only documentation that I need to submit?

 In addition to the Annual Report, a Program Outcome Plan must be submitted if a Plan hasn’t already been submitted to date.
 Program Outcome Plans describe how a program’s learning outcomes will be assessed over a span of years, so a new Plan is not necessarily expected each year.
 If a Program Outcome Plan hasn’t been previously submitted for a degree program then you’ll also need to submit that document at this time.
 Again, if your department submitted a Plan in the past then you don’t have to do that again this time, though you’re always welcome to submit revised versions if your Plan changes.

 - Do I just email the Annual Report to someone when I’m done?